Financial Statement Analysis

 Please note that while attendance is not compulsory in all courses, it is the student’s own responsibility to obtain any information provided in class that is not included on itslearning or text book.

 Group mid-term assignment over two weeks, usually in September, and 3-hour written exam under supervision, usually in late November.
-Retake exam in June.
+Retake exam (written exam only) in June.

 This course is taught in Norwegian and English.